awsdocs/aws-chatbot-admin-guide/doc_source/related-services.md

 AWS provides a suite of cloud\-based developer tools for creating, managing, and working with software development projects\.
 The AWS development tools suite includes AWS services such as AWS CloudFormation stacks, AWS CodeBuild, AWS CodeCommit, AWS CodeDeploy, AWS CodePipeline, and more\.
 You can redirect Amazon SNS topic subscriptions for these services to AWS Chatbot\.
 For example, if you want notifications about events in an AWS CodeCommit repository or in a pipeline in AWS CodePipeline to appear in a Slack channel for your development teams, you can set up notifications for those resources in the Developer Tools console, and then integrate the SNS topic used for those notifications with AWS Chatbot\.
 For more information, see [Configure Integration Between Notifications and AWS Chatbot](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/notifications-chatbot.html) in the *Developer Tools Console User Guide*\.

-## Amazon CloudWatch Alarms<a name="cloudwatch"></a>
+## Amazon CloudWatch alarms<a name="cloudwatch"></a>

 To monitor performance and operating metrics for AWS services, and send notifications when thresholds are breached, you can create alarms in Amazon CloudWatch\.
 CloudWatch sends an Amazon SNS notification or performs an action when the alarm changes state\.

-The `Alarms` action sends notifications to an Amazon SNS topic that forwards the notification to AWS Chatbot for viewing in chat rooms\.
+CloudWatch also features composite alarms\.
+Composite alarms allow you to combine multiple alarms to reduce alarm noise and focus on critical operational issues\.
+You can easily combine multiple alarms together into alarm hierarchies that only trigger once, when multiple alarms fire at the same time\.
+Composite alarms are currently supported by AWS Chatbot\.

+**Note**
+Parent composite alarms can have multiple triggering children however, the AWS Chatbot notification will only display a maximum of 3 of the total triggering metric children's alarm states\.
+For example, if you have 10 total children alarms and 5 are currently triggered, the AWS Chatbot notification will display 3 of those 5\.

 Any metric, for any AWS service, that CloudWatch alarm actions can report can also be shared by an SNS topic to chat rooms through AWS Chatbot\.
 This includes alarms for services such as Amazon Elastic Compute Cloud \(Amazon EC2\)\.